What Is Sales Pipeline?

 Networking events

 Learning how to build a sales pipeline is just the beginning.
-The real value comes from continuous optimization.
+The real value comes from continuous optimization through regular review cadences structured as follows:

 Best practices for managing your sales pipeline include: